Buck4437/stock-ticker/README.md

 - **Looty Box:** A reference to a news ticker in the game.
     > A preview of the next update - loot boxes!
 Feel a sense of pride and progression as you open cosmic, galactic, and universal lootboxes for chances at rare skins, unique challenges with uniquer rewards, time skips and even new dimensions!
 ### Contributors
 All of these companies reference contributors of the game.
-(Sorry to those who isn't included, we still love you ❤️)
+(Sorry to those who aren't included, we still love you ❤️)
 - **HeavyPellet:** A reference to Hevipelle, who created the game.
 - **Marsa:** A reference to earth.
 (Marsa -> Mars -> Earth)
 - **Zoology:** A reference to SpectralFlame, whose profile picture looks like a giraffe.